-So Easter bread is a huge deal.
-The forever traditional one is made into a rounded braid and pastry cream is added on top along with whole eggs.
-Not my favorite since the cream ends up overcooked and, for some unfathomable reason, laziness maybe? – said eggs are left white, not dyed or anything, just a plain ugly white egg that will bake to an even uglier tone of white/grey.
+The forever traditional one is made into a rounded braid and pastry cream is added on top along with whole raw eggs.
+Not my favorite since the cream ends up overcooked and the eggs a plain ugly tone of yellowish-grey.

 So I found my way of making an Italian worthy Easter bread.
 Which, in this recipe, are really two different shaped breads made from one dough recipe.
 One has pastry cream, of course.
 And you get two in one.
 Win-win.